-Currently the Department offers all of the courses required for the Undergraduate Accounting Major in an online format.
-In addition, the Department offers a Master of Accountancy that is taught totally online, except for two required weekend residency experiences.
+While all of the Accounting courses required for the Accounting Major are regularly offered in an online format (prefix ACCT), some non-Accounting courses required for the underlying Bachelor of Science in Business Administration degree are not offered online.
+In addition to its online undergraduate offerings, the Department offers a Master of Accountancy that is taught totally online, except for two required weekend residency experiences.

 Second Degree with an Accounting Major